CSC 151: INTRODUCTION TO COMPUTING USING PACKAGES (F, S)

 3 credits/ Powers

-This course offers a survey of computers and computer systems; problem-solving and computer applications for business and social science.
-Introduction to a PCbased Graphical User Interface/windowed operating system.
+This course offers a survey of computers and computer systems as well as problem-solving and computer applications for business and social science and an introduction to a PC-based Graphical User Interface/windowed operating system.
 Computer packages include a word processor, electronic spreadsheet, and presentation software.
-Internet use including electronic mail and the World Wide Web.
-Credit will be given for only one of CSC 151, CSC 152, CSC 153 and CSC 155.
+Internet use includes electronic mail and the World Wide Web.
+Credit will be given for only one of CSC 151, 152, 153, 154, and 155.

 CSC 152: INTRODUCTION TO COMPUTING; MATHEMATICS/SCIENCE APPLICATIONS (F, S)